claucece/chalamet/README.md

 ```

+These can also be found on the Makefile (lines 9-14).

 ---

 To run a simple benchmark (for a DB of 2^16 x 1024B) with offline steps, run (note the this process is slow.
 On average, it takes 12 minutes):